hms-dbmi/viv/README.md

 To build the demo used for visual testing (seen on `npm start`), run `npm run-script build-site`.

+## Publish

+To publish the package to npm, the demo site, and bump the version number on github, please run `npm version patch`.

 ## Development

 Please install the [Prettier plug-in](https://prettier.io/docs/en/editors.html)